-The megalithic sites at Loughcrew have a wonderful collection of engraved neolithic slabs.
-At Cairn T the engravings interact with the beam of light of the rising sun on the spring and autumn equinoxes.
-In total there are twenty-nine carved stones within the chamber of Cairn T.
+The megalithic sites at Loughcrew contain a wonderful collection of engraved neolithic slabs.
+At Cairn T the engravings interact with the beam of light projected the rising sun on both the spring and autumn equinoxes.
+In total there are twenty-nine carved stones within the passage and chamber of Cairn T.

 The Hag's Chair

 The first engraved stone is found outside the cairn, on the wonderful megalithic throne known as the Hag's Chair, a massive kerbstone bearing extremely weathered carvings.
 The stone faces to the north and is the largest of the kerbstones at Cairn T.

 The art was recorded by Du Noyer and Conwell, and the entire surface of the great slab is decorated.
 Today the designs are not

 easy to see, the sandstone boulders having become quite weathered since Conwell's time at Loughcrew.